neo9/n9-node-routing/README.md

 ## Wrapper of project [routing-controllers](https://github.com/typestack/routing-controllers)

-1. Install all dependencies:
+1. Install all dependencies and install git hooks with husky :

    `yarn`

-2. Setup git hooks

-   `yarn run init`

-3. Run the project tests:
+2. Run the project tests:

    `yarn test`